nataliecardot/100-days-of-code/r2-log.md

 ### R2D94

 **Today's Progress:**
 * Finished most functionality of pomodoro timer.
 Worked many hours on it yesterday and today.
 It counts down and has separate state for breaks and work sessions.
 At the end of a work session, it switches to a break and vice versa, until the fourth session ends; then it will show a message saying the pomodoro cycle is complete.

+### R2D95

+**Today's Progress:**
+* Modified random quote machine code to use React Hooks.